Zenika/conference-hall-to-calendar/README.md

 And you're ready to go !

+### Running the script

+To run the script, you need to have an existing Google Agenda `credentials.json`.
+To obtain it, follow this documentation.

 Change the `config.json` file according to your needs (it should be documented enough for you to understand)

 ## Running the tests

 There are no automated tests, sorry

 ## Deployment

 There is no deployment needed, just run this script from your machine